-Defendants.
+Defendant.

-This court held a telephonic preliminary pretrial conference on November 29, 2012.
-All parties were represented by counsel.
+This court held a telephonic preliminary pretrial conference on December 17, 2013.
+Plaintiff appeared by George Connelly and Travis West.
+Defendant appeared by Harris Phillips.
 The court set the schedule for this case and advised the parties that their conduct throughout this case is governed by this pretrial conference order and the attachments to it.